Introduction

 Highlights: apple orchards and peaceful atmosphere.

-Dharali: Dharali is a picturesque village located in the Uttarkashi district of Uttarakhand at an altitude of 8,793 feet above sea level, surrounded by apple orchards and mountain peaks.
+Dharali is a picturesque village located in the Uttarkashi district of Uttarakhand at an altitude of 8,793 feet above sea level, surrounded by mountain peaks.
+Dharali Village is bordered by the Bhagirathi River, renowned for its apple orchards and stunning beauty.

 Travel Time: 3-4 hours drive